-- > Candidates must have three to five years of appropriate experience. - > MSHRM applicants should have at least three years of exempt-level experience. - > MSM applicants should have managerial or supervisory experience. - > MPSL applicants should have three years of professional experience or significant volunteer service. - > MALS candidates should have professional, managerial or significant volunteer experience. - MAEdL and Graduate Certificate in Educational Leadership candidates must have three years of teaching experience and appropriate educational/instructional certification. - > MSN candidates are processed on an open and rolling basis. - > Two years of experience in nursing is recommended, not required, for the MSN degree and for the graduate nursing certificate programs. - Candidates must have earned an undergraduate degree from a regionally accredited college or university in the United States or from a recognized foreign institution. - Foreign students must submit TOEFL scores of at least 550 for the written exam, 213 for the computer exam or 79 on the Internet-based exam. - Foreign students must submit course-by-course evaluations from an approved Thomas Edison State College agency.
-The evaluation must state they have the equivalent for a United States regionally accredited degree. - Candidates must submit all official transcripts and documentation of past college credits, professional and/or military training and other experiences. - > Candidates must complete the essay portion of the application. - > Candidates must submit at least two letters of recommendation from individuals able to attest to their ability to complete a graduate degree.
-At least one should be from a person who has supervised the applicant. - > Candidates must submit a current resume. - Candidates are required to have the following basic computer skills: ability to access the Internet and experience with/knowledge about sending email. - > Recommended undergraduate GPA is 2.75 (MBA 3.0).
+- > Two years of experience in nursing is recommended, not required, for the MSN degree and for the graduate nursing certificate programs. - > Candidates must have earned an undergraduate degree from a regionally accredited college or university in the United States or from a recognized foreign institution. - > Foreign students must submit TOEFL scores of at least 550 for the written exam, 213 for the computer exam or 79 on the Internet-based exam. - > Foreign students must submit course-by-course evaluations from an approved Thomas Edison State University agency.
+The evaluation must state they have the equivalent for a United States regionally accredited degree. - > Candidates must submit all official transcripts and documentation of past college credits, professional and/or military training and other experiences. - > Candidates must complete the essay portion of the application. - > Candidates must submit at least two letters of recommendation from individuals able to attest to their ability to complete a graduate degree.
+At least one should be from a person who has supervised the applicant. - > Candidates must submit a current resume. - > Candidates are required to have the following basic computer skills: ability to access the Internet and experience with/ knowledge about sending email. - > Recommended undergraduate GPA is 2.75 (MBA 3.0).